 Make sure you tighten the wire connecting the two grills underneath the bottle.
 It will rattle otherwise.
 When everything is tight, the bottle will properly function as a resonator.

 Every water bottle sounds entirely different, as well as every grill.

-That means you can make any number for any number of players and land in a Harry-Partch-sound-space in no time.
+So you can make any number of Moscas for any number of players and land in a complex and unique percussion space in no time.
 Depending on personal taste Moscas also look good ;)

 Enjoy your own Mosca.